remag2069/LUCY/README.md

 my personal assistant lucy

-once all the necessary libraries are installed and the program is run, say 'help'.
+once all the necessary libraries are installed and the program is running, say 'help'.